-- Landlord access – Tenants are required to give the landlord access to the property to make necessary repairs.
-However, a landlord must give tenants “reasonable” notice unless it’s an emergency.
+- Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs.
+Landlords should only enter at reasonable hours and should give tenants “reasonable” notice unless it’s an emergency.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-Landlords cannot threaten, bully, or otherwise retaliate against a tenant for standing up for their rights.
+Landlords cannot threaten or otherwise retaliate against a tenant for standing up for their rights.
 It is illegal to increase rent, decrease services, or refuse to renew a rental agreement after any of the following: